coumbaK/MasksML/a6-assignment.md

 Make two masks by remixing the provided [code](https://glitch.com/edit/#!/galaxykate-a8?path=a6-assignment.md%3A3%3A26)

-Make a mask that is interesting, emergent, and has *set* (theatrically) to surround the mask
+Make a mask that is interesting and emergent.
+Don't simply try to recreate branded masks, but create something strange and new

 Speedrun: